adaRn/modernFullScaleSchlierenSystem/tests/hairdryer/README.md

 ===

-In GIMP in that XCF file you only need to blur horizontally and voila!
 If you apply curves well, you could probably see waves.
+Horizontal blur is also a good thing to think about.

 Projector, grid is approx. 2m x 2m size, and width of single line is 2 pixel.
 Can't remember resolution.